hyperledger/caliper/docs/vNext/Architecture.md

 The examples on the [Install & Usage](./Installing_Caliper.md) page all use the IPC approach since it is the default behavior.
 The setup is illustrated in the figure below.

-The `caliper launch master` CLI command starts the master process, which in turn will automatically spawn the configured number of worker processes (using the `caliper launch worker` CLI command).
+The `caliper launch manager` CLI command starts the manager process, which in turn will automatically spawn the configured number of worker processes (using the `caliper launch worker` CLI command).
 The communication between the processes is IPC, utilizing the built-in Node.JS method available for the parent-children process relationships.

 <img src="{{ site.baseurl }}/assets/img/arch_ipc.png" alt="arch_ipc">